-- (1) Represents base salaries and change of control provisions in effect at December 31, 2006.
-Effective March 1, 2007, Mr. Dimitriadis' was named Executive Chairman, Ms. Simpson was named Chief Executive Officer and President and Ms. Shelley-Kessler was named Chief Financial Officer.
-Their annual base salaries were \$240,000, \$400,000 and \$190,000, respectively. - (2) In previous years, named executive officers were eligible to participate in our Amended Deferred Compensation Plan (or Deferred Plan) whereby we made contributions to the plan for each named executive officer.
+(1) Represents base salaries in effect at December 31, 2007.

+- (2) In previous years, named executive officers were eligible to participate in our Amended Deferred Compensation Plan (or Deferred Plan) whereby we made contributions to the plan for each named executive officer.
 This Deferred Plan was frozen in 2002 and no contributions have been made on behalf of any employee since 2001.
 All previous contributions made by us to the deferred compensation plan trust were invested in shares of our common stock and as dividends are paid on these shares, additional shares of our common stock are purchased on behalf of the participants in the Deferred Plan.
-As of December 31, 2006 the Deferred Plan held 24,148, 922 and 922 shares of our common stock on behalf of Ms. Simpson, Ms. Shelley-Kessler and Mr. Lyew, respectively.
-Mr. Malin does not hold any shares in the Deferred Plan. - (3) The employment agreements in effect at December 31, 2006 state that if the named executive officer's employment is terminated upon a change in control of our company then the executive shall not be given the opportunity to participate in any medical or dental insurance coverage.
+As of December 31, 2007 the Deferred Plan held 25,679; 980 and 980 shares of our common stock on behalf of Ms. Simpson, Ms. Shelley-Kessler and Mr. Lyew, respectively.
+Mr. Malin and Mr. Stokes do not hold any shares in the Deferred Plan. - (3) The employment agreements in effect at December 31, 2007 state that if the named executive officer's employment is terminated upon a change in control of our company then the executive shall not be given the opportunity to participate in any medical or dental insurance coverage.
 However, if the named executive officer's employment is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, medical and dental insurance coverage will be extended for up to 18 months, at our expense, to the named executive officer.
-Estimates provided in this table are based on amounts we paid for medical and dental insurance for our named executive officers in 2006.
-As described above under "Description of Employment Agreements", effective March 1, 2007, we agreed to provide Mr. Dimitriadis, Ms. Simpson and her spouse with health insurance benefits for life and Mr. Dimitriadis' two dependents with health insurance benefits until they reach the age of 22.
-However, we may elect to pay Mr. Dimitriadis and Ms. Simpson a one-time cash payment of \$250,000 each in lieu of continuing health insurance benefits.
+Estimates provided in this table are based on amounts we paid for medical and dental insurance for our named executive officers in 2007.
+As described above under "Description of Employment Agreements", effective March 1, 2007, we agreed to provide Mr. Dimitriadis' two dependents with health insurance benefits until they reach the age of 22.
+However, we may elect to pay Mr. Dimitriadis a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits.
+Also as described above under "Description of Employment Agreements", effective March 1, 2007, we agreed to provide Ms. Simpson and her spouse with health insurance benefits for life if Ms. Simpson's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, or upon a change in control of our company whether or not Ms. Simpson's employment is terminated.
+However, we may elect to pay Ms. Simpson a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits for life if Ms. Simpson's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, or upon a change in control of our company whether or not Ms. Simpson's employment is terminated.
+However, we may elect to pay Ms. Simpson a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits.